Protect Your Retirement Assets.

-Professor Pfau stresses that “investors typically fall into the “trap” of depending on investment portfolios as the chief way to fund their retirement.
+Professor Pfau stresses that “investors typically fall into the ‘trap’ of depending on investment portfolios as the chief way to fund their retirement.
 Now, many of these folks in retirement find themselves needing a life raft…acquiring an annuity would have prevented such a dire scenario“, he argues.

 HOW CAN YOU DO THIS?

 What about the upside?
-Fixed indexed annuities have been designed to modestly beat the performance of other fixed income products and they typically do most of the time.
-There are times when they do much better.
-Those are times when the markets are also doing better than usual.
+Fixed indexed annuities have been designed to modestly beat the performance of other fixed income products and typically, they do just that.
+There are also times when they do much better.
+These are important years that really boost the overall performance.
 For example, many of our clients earned as much as 14% from January, 2019 to January, 2020.
 Those were extraordinary returns because the market was experiencing extraordinary growth during that same period.
-I will share more about that when we speak.
+I will share more about how to maximize your gains when we speak.

 “With a market-indexed annuity, you pay no commission from your assets.
-Instead of paying “forever fees” that are directly reducing your assets each year, there are no annual fees*.
+Instead of paying “forever fees” that are directly reducing your retirement fund each year, there are no annual fees*.
 The one-time commission is paid from the assets of the insurance company, never from your assets!
 The interest calculations, participation rates and all of the contract terms are regulated by the Department of Insurance in your state.”*Some people choose riders that may have annual, disclosed fees.

-Market indexed annuities are only available from major insurance companies because only insurance companies are financially strong enough to provide these guarantees.
-They’ve got to go before state regulators and rating agencies each year with open books.
 Guaranteed annuities are ideal for those of us who can’t stomach the volatility while watching our retirement assets evaporate in a crash or during a bear market.
 Hearing an advisor tell you “not to panic” or “it always comes back, be patient”, doesn’t help.
 That’s never easy to hear.

 From 2000 to 2020, there have been three major bear markets and if you owned a market-indexed annuity, you avoided all three.
 That’s “peace of mind” – not a dollar of loss over 20 years.
+Market indexed annuities are only available from major insurance companies because only insurance companies are financially strong enough to provide these guarantees.
+They face regulators and rating agencies each year with open books.

-This is the best of all possible worlds.
+You want the best of all possible worlds.

 Ken Fisher hates annuities.
 Why do some financial “experts” criticize annuities?
 Everytime a Ken Fisher client liquidates and moves money to an insurance company for the purchase of an annuity, Ken Fisher’s firm loses annual recurring revenue.
 Maybe that is why Ken Fisher hates annuities?

-Which Is The Best Annuity For Me?
+Which Is The Best Annuity?

 There are thousands of annuities in the market and it is our job to know them and to know which one suits you best.
 To do that, we get to know your goals and objectives.
 Some contracts are too expensive and some carry hidden fees and charges.
-You want to make sure to buy the right indexed annuity from an experienced professional only representing insurance companies with great ratings.
+You want to make sure to buy the right indexed annuity from an experienced professional only representing insurance companies with high ratings.

 Ready to start protecting your retirement assets and never losing money in the market again?